"Despicable": SASCOC condemns alleged death threats against SA long jumper

 "SASCOC has offered unconditional support to the athlete, who is receiving professional counselling from psychologists."

-Briefly News understands that the threats reportedly included his personal family details, and included others about his best friend, who took his own life six years earlier in 2018.
+Briefly News understands that the threats included his personal family details and others about his best friend, who took his own life six years earlier in 2018.

-Van Vuuren's performance during the long jump qualifying ensured he missed out on a spot in the final after producing a best leap of 7.70m.
+Van Vuuren's performance during the long jump qualifying saw him missing out on a spot in the final after producing a best leap of 7.70m.

 His effort placed him 23rd overall, far off a berth in the top 12 to get into the final.